History

 Trapped History seeks to reboot our sense of history by breaking those stories free.

-And maybe you will also get the chance to meet the greatest songwriter you’ve never heard of, the most important broadcaster you’ve never heard of and the most fearsome hero you’ve never heard of.
+Here, you will get the chance to meet the greatest songwriter you’ve never heard of, the most important broadcaster you’ve never heard of and the most fearsome hero you’ve never heard of.

 Because their histories are our histories.